An efficient explicit full-discrete scheme for strong approximation of stochastic Allen-Cahn equation: Introduction

 Numerically solving the continuous problem on a computer forces us to perform both spatial and temporal discretizations.
-In space, we discretize the underlying SPDE by a spectral Galerkin method, resulting in a system of finite dimensional stochastic differential equations (SDEs).
-With the spatial discretization, we temporally propose a nonlinearity-tamed accelerated exponential time-stepping scheme \eqref{eq:full.Tamed-AEE}.
-The approximation errors of both the spatial discretization and the space-time full discrete scheme are carefully analyzed, with strong convergence rates successfully recovered.
-More accurately, by $X(t_m)$ we denote the unique mild solution of SPDE \eqref{eq:SGL-concrete} taking values at temporal grid points $t_m = m \tau, m \in \{ 0, 1,..., M \}$ with uniform time step-size $\tau = \tfrac{T}{M} > 0$ and by $Y^{M,N}_{t_m}$ the numerical approximations of $X(t_m)$, produced by the proposed fully discrete scheme.
+In space, we discretize SPDE \eqref{eq:SGL-concrete} by a spectral Galerkin method, resulting in a system of finite dimensional stochastic differential equations (SDEs).
+Based on the spatial discretization, we propose a nonlinearity-tamed accelerated exponential time-stepping scheme given by \eqref{eq:full.Tamed-AEE}.
+The resulting approximation errors of both the spatial discretization and the space-time fully discrete scheme are carefully analyzed, with strong convergence rates successfully recovered.
+More accurately, by $X(t_m)$ we denote the unique mild solution of the underlying SPDE taking values at temporal grid points $t_m = m \tau, m \in \{ 0, 1,..., M \}$ with uniform time step-size $\tau = \tfrac{T}{M} > 0$ and by $Y^{M,N}_{t_m}$ the numerical approximations of $X(t_m)$, produced by the proposed fully discrete scheme.
 The approximation error measured in $L^p ( \Omega; H), p \in [2, \infty)$ reads (cf. Theorem \ref{thm:full-discrete-scheme-error-bound}):